 Secondly, funders have the power to provide more unrestricted/ core funding, but in some cases, simply choose not to.
 This creates an environment where smaller charities are constantly fighting fires looking to cover their overheads.
 As a result of this, crucial issues such as long-term strategy, diversity and environmental impact, are often moved to the side lines.

-My closing remark was simply this: where do our loyalties lie?
+The closing remark made by Precious was simply this: where do our loyalties lie?
 Do they lie with the institutions that we have built, or with the individuals that we serve?
 If we are to truly say that our loyalties lie with those we serve, structures should be irrelevant – the most important thing should simply be our ability to drive meaningful change.

 More here https://www.civilsociety.co.uk/voices/harriet-whitehead-are-social-enterprises-more-receptive-to-peoples-needs-than-charities.html